 First things first, grab a flexible measuring tape.
 To find your waist size, stand up straight and relaxed.
 Wrap the tape around your natural waistline—the narrowest part of your torso, usually an inch or so above your belly button.
 Make sure the tape is level all the way around and snug against your skin, but not so tight that it’s digging in.
 Don’t suck in your stomach; just breathe out normally for the most accurate measurement.
 Jot down the number.
 This is the key piece of information you'll use to find your size, whether you're buying the latest style or grabbing a deal from the Clearance Corner.

-Decode Brand Size Charts
+How to Decode Brand Size Charts

 Once you have your waist measurement, you’re ready to look at size charts.
 Here’s the most important rule: never assume your size is the same across different brands.
 A medium from Speedo might fit differently than a medium from TYR.
 Always check the specific size chart provided by the manufacturer for the exact brief you’re looking at—you'll usually find it on the product page.
 Match your waist measurement to the corresponding size.
 If you fall between two sizes, consider the intended use.
 For competitive swim, it's often better to size down for a snug, race-ready fit, while you might prefer the slightly larger size for training.